There are two general categories of writers: Planners and Pantsers

 When you look at writing a novel, it becomes this big, consuming project that almost seems impossible.
 How are you going to write a 50,000+ word novel when you have a job, school, a kid, or all of the above?
 It seems gigantic and hard to believe, and often causes us to procrastinate which is discouraging and can lead to things like depression or anxiety.

-However, if we break up our novel into smaller, more obtainable objectives, we can reach our goal.
+However, if we break up our novel into smaller, bite-sized pieces, we can reach our goal.
 Objectives gives us bench marks that let us know we’re making progress and give us a feeling of satisfaction, encouraging us to move forward.

 For example, at present, I am running an Amazon ad, a Facebook ad, posting articles to my blog, doing weekly updates on Tapas (You can read more about publishing to Apps Here), all the while doing artwork, and keeping up with social media, my mailing list, and then everything else that has to happen in life; such as cooking, cleaning and spending time with my husband–and somehow I need to fit writing my next two novels in there.

-With all of that in mind, I struggled to find time to write because I was so focused on my business surviving that I quickly spiraled into depression.
+With all of that in mind, I struggled to find time to write because I was so focused on the business aspect that I quickly spiraled into depression.

-It wasn’t until I started to write the rough draft of a side novel that I realized I had no problem writing.
-I was making progress on my side novel every week, but somehow failing to make the same progress with my fourth novel in my main series.
+It wasn’t until I sporadically started writing the rough draft of a side novel on an App that I realized I had no problem writing.
+I was making progress on the side novel every week, but somehow failing to make the same progress with my fourth novel in my main series.